viapath/zippy/README.md

 > `docker run -d -p 9999:5000 -m 6144m kingspm/zippy`
 3. Web interface can be accessed on `localhost:9999`

+This procedure will create a monolithic docker image that contains all genome, annotation and variation data (it will be big).
+If you want to mount those resources from a directory a host, the container can be built using the `bare` target to prevent adding those resources to the image.
+> `docker build --target bare -t kingspm/zippy:bare`

 #### Configuration
 The configured password can be overridden using the ZIPPY_PASSWORD environment variable.